Eating, Drinking & Shopping Tour of Rome

 You have got to stop by this Pizzeria!
 How could you go to Italy and not have Pizza?
 Remo is extremely popular so you can expect to wait in line for a few minutes and when you get to the front make sure you know what you because the customers behind you are will be waiting on you.
 Pizza is not sold by the slice, it’s sold by weight, so if you’re used to ordering a slice, make sure you know how heavy you’ll want it to be.
 This is a quick stop for a bite to eat; there aren’t any decorative tables or welcoming atmosphere, just genuine Italian culture.
 This is a must.
 Remo is located at Piazza Santa Maria Liberatrice 44, Testaccio.
 Telephone 06/5746270

 As a foodie in Rome, you’ll have plenty of options to try different types of food, and really great quality ones usually, with high-quality ingredients.
+Thanks to the changes the past years, there are quite nice options for vegans in Rome too!

 DAY 2 – NIGHTLIFE ROMAN TOUR